Rounak-00/SmartCurrencyDetector/README.md

 # Currency Recognition System

 ## Overview
 This project is a currency recognition system built using Django for the backend and a combination of HTML, CSS, and JavaScript for the frontend.
 The system utilizes deep learning models trained using transfer learning and fine-tuning on VGG16, VGG19, ResNet50, and EfficientNet.
-The trained models are used to classify Indian currency notes and provide audio feedback for visually impaired users.
+The trained models are used to classify Indian currency notes and provide audio feedback for visually impaired users, making it easier for them to identify currency notes independently.

+The highest accuracy achieved was 97% using ResNet, which is the model being used for currency detection.

+## Goal
+The primary goal of this project is to **assist visually impaired individuals** in identifying Indian currency notes quickly and accurately using a deep learning-based recognition system.
+By integrating **audio feedback**, the system enables users to hear the denomination of the detected currency, helping them in their daily transactions without relying on others.

 ## Features
 - **Live Camera Capture**: Users can capture an image using their webcam.